FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

         for(int jp = 0; jp < njpart; ++jp)
             aThij[jp] = trunc(Thi, pij[jp] > 1e-10, label=10);

-5. At this step we have all on the coarse mesh, so we can build the fine final mesh by splitting all meshes: :freefem:`Thi, Thij[j], Thij[j]` with FreeFem++ :freefem:`trunc` mesh function which do restriction and slipping.
+5. At this step we have all on the coarse mesh, so we can build the fine final mesh by splitting all meshes: :freefem:`Thi, Thij[j], Thij[j]` with **FreeFEM** :freefem:`trunc` mesh function which do restriction and slipping.

 6. The construction of the send/recv matrices :freefem:`sMj` and `freefem:`rMj`: can done with this code: